-This is the second edition in a series about the elements of design.
-We are going to talk about space and how it affects and works in decorating.
+Let’s talk about space and how it works when we decorate our homes.
 Space is something we think about without really thinking about it.
-It is part of our unconscious make up.
-But as a decorator being aware of the space we live and work and decorate in is VERY important.
+It is part of our unconscious makeup.
+But as a decorator being aware of the space we live in is VERY important.
 Let’s discuss this important element of decor.